Most Walkable Suburbs in Los Angeles, CA

 Oceanfront living in Redondo Beach means an easy stroll to reach restaurants, boutique shops, and outdoor recreation like surfing, boating, and swimming.
 The city of Redondo Beach is less than 25 miles southwest of Los Angeles and seven miles south of the LAX.
 North Redondo Beach is adjacent to Hermosa Beach, with easy connections to the 405 Highway.

-The city of Redondo Beach has a Walk Score of 74, which means residents can run many errands without having to hop into the car, deal with traffic, and the hassle of finding a place to park.
+The city of Redondo Beach has a Walk Score of 74, which means residents can run many errands without having to hop into the car or deal with traffic and the hassle of finding a place to park.
 The Esplanade is one of the most popular areas to walk, a great way to access the beach and see the ocean as well as views of the Palos Verdes.
 Don't forget to visit the Rock Shore at the Redondo Beach Pier, located just south of Veterans Park.
 From the park, walk north to the Seaside Lagoon and continue to the King Harbor Marina.
 Along the way, there are numerous residences.

 The Redondo Beach Dog Park is in the central part of the city, a scenic walk from the King Harbor Marina or from Sea Hawk Stadium.